apache/trafficcontrol/blueprints/delivery.service.tls.versions.md

 event that one or more entries in the array does not match the required pattern, the response should be in the form of a 400 Bad Request with an error-level Alert indicating the problematic entry(ies).

+A 400 Bad Request response must also be returned if the user tries to create a STEERING-Type or CLIENT_STEERING-Type Delivery Service with non-`null` `tlsVersions`, or attempts to edit an existing so-Typed Delivery Service such that its `tlsVersions` property is not `null`.
+The response must include an error-level Alert indicating that this configuration is invalid.

 Also, similar to Traffic Portal, Traffic Ops should emit warning-level alerts whenever a Delivery Service is created with or modified to have a `tlsVersions`